keptn/lifecycle-toolkit/docs/content/en/docs/intro-klt/usecase-orchestrate.md

 [keptn-tasks.yaml](https://github.com/keptn-sandbox/klt-on-k3s-with-argocd/blob/main/simplenode-dev/keptn-tasks.yaml)
 file.
 As an example,
-we have a `notify` task that composes some markdown text to be sent as Slack notifications
+we have a `notify` task that composes some Markdown text to be sent as Slack notifications
 The `KeptnTaskDefinition` looks like this: